Connect to Core RPC Endpoints from Postman

 Postman is a popular software offering that makes it easy to create and use APIs.

-In this document, we'll cover the very basics of hitting an RPC endpoint with Postman.
-Is it not intended to be (or to replace) a full, end-to-end tutorial, but rather to offer an introduction to the subject.
+This guidebook covers the basics of hitting an RPC endpoint with Postman.
+It is not intended to be (or to replace) a full, end-to-end tutorial, but rather to offer an introduction to the subject.

-1. First, you'll need to sign up with an account.
-Postman makes this very easy to do by manually entering your account details or with a gmail address.
+- First, you'll need to sign up for an account.
+Postman makes this very easy to do by allowing you to enter your account details or use a Gmail address manually.

-1. You can choose from a number of different workspaces.
-For this example, we're going to use HTTP.
+- You can choose from several different workspaces.
+For this example, we're going to use

-1. This will take you to a basic workstation, where you can structure your RPC query and get a response back.
+- This will take you to a basic workstation, where you can structure your RPC query and receive a response.

-1. First, change the GET request to a POST request, as that's how our query will be structured.
-Then, add the RPC URL that you want to use to get data related to a specific Core Chain transaction.
+request, as that's how our query will be structured.
+Then, add the RPC URL that you want to use to get data related to a specific Core blockchain transaction.
 Remember that you can use any of the valid Core RPC URLs.

-1. Then, head over to the Body tab and add the data from the following CURL request (note that in this example we are submitting the request as raw json).
+- Then, head over to the Body tab and add the data from the following CURL request (note that in this example, we are submitting the request as raw JSON).

 curl -H "Content-Type: application/json" \